Resource Planning: From Definition to Resource Plan (2025)

 Cloud-based Resource Planning Systems

-Cloud-based solutions, frequently known as Software-as-a-Solution (SaaS), are hosted and managed on the vendor’s servers and are accessible through the internet.
+Cloud-based solutions, frequently known as Software-as-a-Solution (SaaS), are hosted and managed on the vendor’s servers and are accessible online.
 These types of systems benefit from a more flexible implementation, as well as pricing systems that can be monthly or annual, giving companies the opportunity to try out a product before they commit to it, and to offset their costs with time.

 Furthermore, cloud-based systems are supported by the vendor, which results in reduced IT overhead for companies.